bhardwaj2000/Recipe_Assignment/README.md

 * Spring DevTool
 * Spring Data JPA
 * Mysql Driver
+* log4j2 Logging
+* Validation

+## In ControllerAdvice:

+Here we handle all the Runtime exception of service and controller.

 ## In controller
 ``` we have made some API, which perform some CURD operations: ```